 Poverty is complex, and poverty reduction requires holistic solutions

 We have designed programs that respond to spiritual, physical and economic needs.
 Our goal is to channel God’s love into tangible actions that can make lasting changes in the lives of thousands of children, adolescents and adults.
-Our integral approach to reducing poverty includes programs in Discipleship, Education, Health & Nutrition and Community Development.
+Our integral approach to reducing poverty includes programs in Spiritual Growth, Educational Quality, Integral Community Health, Youth in Action, and Community Development.

 We believe that the most devastating form of poverty faced by all human beings alike is not economic but spiritual poverty.
 True peace and hope comes not from having more money, but from knowing Christ and being reconciled with God.
 We praise the Lord for the fact that many Nicaraguans already possess extraordinary faith, but there is still great need for discipleship and spiritual guidance, especially for the youth.